decaf-dev/vaultexplorer.com/docs/views/grid.md

 Cached social media image URLs expire after 1 week.

-You may force an update to the social media image by [clearing](/docs/settings/#social-media-image) the image cache.
+You may force an update to the social media image by [clearing](/docs/settings/#social-media-image-cache) the social media image cache.